Hambleden Lock: Kayak and canoe use

 Since the 1940s kayakers and canoeists have used the weir structure for recreation.

 In each of the four sluices a concrete ramp of about 16 deg has been fixed to the weir apron, on top of these a hinged steel plate is fixed.
 The hinged steel plate is adjustable between the 16 deg of the base concrete ramp and approx 28 deg.
 The adjustment of the steel plate is currently by pneumatic bellows installed between the plate and the concrete base.

 Literature and the media

+In Jerome K. Jerome's 1889 humorous novel, Three Men in a Boat.
+The narrator and his two friends ask the lock-keeper at Hambleden Lock for some drinking water to replenish their boat's supply, and are nonplussed when he suggests they drink water from the river, as he habitually did.

-Jerome K Jerome wrote of "the rather uninteresting river residence of my newsagent - a quiet unassuming old gentleman, who may be met with about these regions, during the summer months, sculling himself along in easy vigorous style, or chatting genially to some old lock-keeper, as he passes through".
-The newsagent in question was W H Smith whose residence was Greenlands.
+In the book, Jerome also mentions the nearby Greenlands, describing it as "the rather uninteresting river residence of my newsagent - a quiet unassuming old gentleman, who may be met with about these regions, during the summer months, sculling himself along in easy vigorous style, or chatting genially to some old lock-keeper, as he passes through".
+The newsagent in question was W H Smith.